National Security Intelligence and Ethics

 Patrick F. Walsh

-Seumas Miller holds research positions at Charles Sturt University, Australia, TU Delft, Netherlands, and University of Oxford, UK.
+Seumas Miller holds research positions at Charles Sturt University, Australia, TU Delft, the Netherlands and the University of Oxford, United Kingdom.

 Patrick F. Walsh is a former intelligence analyst and Associate Professor of intelligence and security studies at Charles Sturt University, Australia.